Tito Double P – POR SUS BESOS. Lyrics Meaning: The Painful Anthem for When You’re Left on Read

 Uh!

-And the cup-and-ball, girl?
+What’s the move, girl?

 I’m still dreaming about your room

-And you’re still not answering the phone
+And you’re still not answering your phone

-Alone in the early hours
+Alone in the early morning

 The crew says I’m going crazy